pyheight/ttk-file-explorer/README_EN.md

 ## How do I get started?
 ### Note
+> [!NOTE]
-At present, you can download the installation package for preliminary exploration and experience, and our source code is undergoing in-depth refactoring work, and will be shared with you as soon as it is completed.
+> At present, you can download the installation package for preliminary exploration and experience, and our source code is undergoing in-depth refactoring work, and will be shared with you as soon as it is completed.

 The following is a preview of the `v1.0.0` version, which is currently in the intense development stage, please be patient, I believe it will bring you surprises!